Varun-Ajith-Sivaram/landing_page_clone_HASIA/README.md

 # restaurant_landing_page_clone_HASIA

-Hasia is a vietnamese restaurant situated in Munich.
+Hasia is a Vietnamese restaurant and sushi bar situated in Munich.